Programs & Services

 +Community Service Initiatives

 Chatham offers a variety of ways for students to get involved and give back to the community.
 Community Service initiatives are incorporated into events through canned food/clothing drives, making blankets for a local shelter, and much more.
 There is also a semester Community Service Day where Chatham students, alumni, faculty, and staff volunteer throughout the community in a day of service.
-To learn more about community service opportunities please contact the Office of Student Activities at 412-365-1281 or email@example.com.
+To learn more about community service opportunities please visit the Community Service Initiatives page or contact the Office of Student Activities at 412-365-1281 or firstname.lastname@example.org.

 Part of the culture of Chatham University is the tradition of classes.
 There is a tight bond between members of each graduating class.
 The class bond is facilitated through a number of activities where the class members participate in service, traditions, and have a lot of fun of course!

 Each class has six officer positions which are re-elected each academic year.
 See position descriptions below.

 President: The Class President is the leader of one's class.
 Each Class President also serves on the CSG Executive Board and is responsible for chairing one committee and holding four office hours a week.
 The President works with other class officers to plan class events and Battle Of The Classes (BOTC) activities.
 Class Presidents may be called to speak and attend campus-wide events representing their respective classes.

 Vice President: In addition to serving as a Senator in CSG, the Class VP is responsible for aiding the president plan and execute all class events and BOTC activities.

 Secretary/Treasurer: In addition to serving as a Senator in CSG, the Class Secretary–Treasurer is responsible for maintaining communication within one's class and keeping all monetary records and forms.

 CSG Representatives: (3 Positions) Class Representatives represent their classes’ voice and opinion to the Student Senate as a Senator.

 Battle of the Classes